pour-aboughadareh/Stabilitysoft/README.md

 df <- readWorksheetFromFile("<Path to .xlsx file>", sheet=1)
 ```

-Step 3: getting the results
+Step 3: Getting the results
 -------------------
 The table data in `df` variable should now look like the following:
 ```R